Healthy Strawberry Milkshake

-This healthy strawberry milkshake is loaded with fresh fruit, low in added sugar yet still so creamy and delicious.
+This healthy strawberry milk is loaded with fresh fruit, low in added sugar yet still so creamy and delicious.

 Why This Recipe Works